-I just read the closing paragraph of Bitter Water Blues written by Patrick Shawn Bagley and I am already awaiting the next novel from Bagley.
+I just re-read Bitter Water Blues, written by Patrick Shawn Bagley and republished by 280 Steps.
+I am pleased to say it held up nicely to a second reading.
 Bitter Water Blues is proof that Bagley has a wonderful career ahead of him as a noir writer and is sure to pen noir tales that will be deemed as “must reads” by lovers of noir, and dare I say, all lovers of great books.

 Bagley has created a great cast of characters within this book.
 They come to life as the story evolves and he really fleshes them out and allows the reader to become attached to them.
-Their motivations are well explained and that allows the reader to understand them and become connected to the story.
+Their motivations are well explained and that lets the reader understand them and become connect the story.

 Joey Kotex is a former mob enforcer who has decided to forgo the life of criminal enterprise and instead open a blues bar in Chicago and live out his life playing harmonica and listening to blues classics.
 But when the leader of the mob family he walked out on needs one more job completed, Joey finds his best friend kidnapped and his choice of a quiet life pulled out from under him.

 Joey finds himself in the small town of Wesserunsett, on the lookout for a mob turncoat who holds a sex tape of the mob leader's niece.
 Joey must find the tape, and kill the turncoat, or his friend will not live to see another day.

 As the story evolves, Bagley introduces a wonderful set of secondary characters that are fun to read about and help propel the story forward.